 At Emerson Physical Therapy & Rehab Center, the doctor will start with a comprehensive study that will deal with the beginning, cause, duration, severity, vectors, establish significant tasks and functional activities that cause elbow and arm pain.
 The cause of shoulder pain will be determined at this point; however, in severe cases, magnetic resonance imaging is required.

 At Emerson Physical Therapy & Rehab Center, we have extensive experience in the treatment of elbow and arm pain.
 Based on functional assessment, we create an individual treatment plan.
 Treatment options may vary depending on the type and stage of elbow and arm pain as well as the structures and muscles and joints.
 The treatment will restore the alignment, mobility, and improve the stability of the elbow and arm.
 The pain will be resolved by properly releasing the specific tissue and fascia to increase and improve the movement, which will prolong the muscle-fascial tissue and lengthen the ligaments and muscles to reduce tension.
 The treatment will be a combination of manual therapy and physical therapy exercises.
 We use our experience in manual medicine and rehabilitation to retrain the elbow to help restore the understanding of the cortical regular movement pattern.
-The rehabilitation program will aim to eliminate pain, increase the range of motion, increase stability, and strengthen internal muscles to eliminate the cause of pain.
+The rehabilitation program will aim to eliminate pain, increase the range of motion, increase stability, and strengthen internal muscles pain to eliminate the cause of pain.